Zara Larsson: 2017–2024: Poster Girl and Venus

 In June 2020, Larsson announced the single "Love Me Land" through Instagram.
 She released the song and music video on 10 July 2020.
 On the same day, an interview with her and Sveriges Radio was published.
 She announced that her new album would be released after 2020.
 She also said: "I am prepared in a completely different way.
 I have the next song ready, album cover, the video, the album is done.
 I just feel ready in a different way."
 It was then revealed on her Spotify page that the album would be called Love Me Land and that the title track was the first single from the album.
-However, Larsson later clarified in an interview that the album is titled Poster Girl and that "Wow" would also be included on the album, after officially announcing it as a single on 26 August 2020.
+Larsson later clarified in an interview that the album is titled Poster Girl and that "Wow" would also be included on the album, after officially announcing it as a single on 26 August 2020.
+In August 2020, Larsson collaborated with Swedish singer Carola Häggkvist on a cover of Häggkvist’s 1983 song "Säg mig var du står", which was released as a single in Scandinavia.
+Larsson later selected "Säg mig var du står" as the final song in Rolling Stones "My Life in 10 Songs" feature, describing Häggkvist as "the voice of Sweden" and discussing how Häggkvist influenced her vocal style and the type of artist she wanted to become.

 In September 2020, Larsson released a remix of "Wow" featuring American singer Sabrina Carpenter.
 On 8 January 2021, she released "Talk About Love" featuring American rapper Young Thug as the third single from Poster Girl.
 Poster Girl was released on 5 March 2021 to positive reviews.
 The album performed moderately commercially, debuting at number three on the Swedish Albums Chart, 12 on the UK Albums Chart, and 170 on the US Billboard 200.
 On 21 May 2021, Larsson released a summer edition of Poster Girl.
 She also performed songs at a virtual party on Roblox to celebrate her new album.

 On 22 April 2022, Larsson released "Words" with Swedish DJ Alesso.
-The song was a moderate success in Europe, reaching the top five in Sweden and the top 40 in Flanders, Croatia, Hungary, The Netherlands, Norway, Poland and the United Kingdom.

-In June 2022, Larsson announced that she had left TEN Music Group to start her own record label named Sommer House and acquired ownership over her musical catalog in the process.
-She also renewed her contract with Epic Records with all future releases from then on being released under her own label Sommer House under exclusive license to Epic Records in the US and be distributed by Sony Sweden in Sweden.
+The song was a moderate success in Europe, reaching the top five in Sweden and the top 40 in Flanders, Croatia, Hungary, the Netherlands, Norway, Poland and the United Kingdom.
+In June 2022, Larsson announced that she had left TEN Music Group to start her own record label named Sommer House and acquired ownership over her musical catalogue in the process.
+She also renewed her contract with Epic Records with all future releases from then on being released under her own label Sommer House under exclusive licence to Epic Records in the US and be distributed by Sony Sweden in Sweden.